glmack/music_reviews/README.md

 The resulting p-value of p-value is:  0.953 was higher than out significance level aplha=0.05, so we could not reject the null hypothesis.

-### Question 3: Looking at the scores produced by one author, are they different from the average scores given by the total of aythors?
-That, is any of the authors biased?
+### Question 3: Looking at the scores produced by one author, are they different from the average scores given by the total of authors?

 To answer that question we looked at reviews made by each particular author, and selected those that did more than 50 reviews.
 Fewer amount of reviews per author would have less normally distribuited data.